History

 were available every 10 years and were interpolated to obtain annual estimates.

-Two
+Two items

-to show trends more clearly: imports
+show trends more clearly: imports and

-and immigration.
+immigration.

 Population has grown more or less steadily.
-Growth slowed in the 1930s and speeded up in the 1950s, the baby
+Growth slowed in the 1930s and speeded up in

 The rural population as a percent of the

 total fell nearly continuously except in severe depressions.
-A change in definitions in 1950 makes a
+A change in definitions in 1950 makes a break

-break in the data.
-The rural definition
+in the data.
+The rural definition used

-density near an urban center are no longer counted as rural.
-Data 1980-90 were not available when the
+high population density near an urban center are no longer counted as

-towns have below 2,500 people.
-Most of
+which towns have below 2,500 people.

-year, but those sample surveys are not designed to measure the size of small
+sample surveys every year, but those sample surveys are not designed to measure

-towns, to see which ones have changed from rural to urban, or vice versa.
+the size of small towns, to see which ones have changed from rural to urban, or

 Average